brambozz/physics/log.md

 ## 2020-01-01

-I started doing strength training in the spirit of the 'Primal Blueprint' by Mark Sisson.
+I started doing strength training in the spirit of the *Primal Blueprint* by Mark Sisson.
 This means I do a short, but intense, strength training session about every 10 days.
 According to PB this should only be done when feeling good and energized.
 The 10 days then leaves plenty of time for the muscles to restore and grow a little